phunware/maas-core-ios-sdk/README.md

 After specifying the frameworks, you will need to add a linker flag to your build target.

-Alternatively you can install MaaSCore using CocoaPods:
+Alternatively, you can install MaaSCore using CocoaPods:
 ````
-// Add this to your Podfile
+// Add this to your Podfile:
 pod PWCore
 ````

 To do this:
 1. Navigate to your build target.
 2. Navigate to the Build Settings tab.
-3. Find the Linking Section -> Other Linker Flags
+3. Find the Linking Section -> Other Linker Flags.
-4. Add "-ObjC" to Other Linker Flags
+4. Add "-ObjC" to Other Linker Flags.

-You can now proceed with installation of additional MaaS modules.
+You can now install additional MaaS modules.